ellak-monades-aristeias/simbug/SIMBUG open standard.md

 * Integer
 * String
 * Float

-There are two type of variables: Player Choices and External Variables.
+There are three type of variables, each with different semantics:

+1. Player Choices Variables
+2. External Variables
+3. User State Variables
+4. World State Variables

 ###Parameters
 Place-holders for things that their value will not change during a game.